News

-British nationals to face €7 fee to enter the Schengen Area
+British Nationals to Face a €7 Fee to Enter the Schengen Area

 Photo by Pixabay on Pexels

-It also stressed that ETIAS will not change which non‑EU countries are subject to visa requirements, nor will it introduce visas for nationals who are currently visa‑exempt.
+The Commission has stressed that ETIAS will not change which non-EU countries are subject to a visa requirement, nor will it introduce a new visa for nationals of visa-exempt countries.
+Instead, it is a lighter-touch authorisation designed to screen visitors before they travel.

 Tags: